Home » How to Evaluate an IT Proposal Without Being Technical

 Similar response times

-…and produce very different outcomes.
+…and lead to very different outcomes.

-That’s because IT performance is usually determined by:
+That’s because outcomes are determined by:

 Structure